 Memory Loss in Mood Disorders

-To help unlock specific memories in patients, psychologists use trigger words or visual prompts.
-Certain word cues can bring back a specific memory, allowing them to escape negative thoughts, rewire thought patterns, and set off on the road to healing.
+Psychologists use trigger words or visual prompts to help unlock specific memories in patients.
+Certain word cues can bring back a particular memory, allowing them to escape negative thoughts, rewire thought patterns, and set off on the road to healing.
 But what about smells?

 In the first study of its kind, researchers found that smelling certain scents was more effective than any word cue.